svn2github/zlib123/source/OdfWordXPAddin/OdfWordXPAddinSetup/README.txt

 Download and install the add-in
 -------------------------------
 Visit the Download Page and download the latest binary distribution of the add-in.
-Run the setup to install the add-in for Word XP.
+Run the downloaded executable to install the add-in for Word XP.